 In 2010, ESG formed a Compassionate Justice group to learn about the changes in direction and legislation to Canada’s Criminal Code being proposed by the federal government.
 Since then we have run a Speakers Series, A Justice System for a Just Society.
-For 2016-17, we have broadened the scope of the Compassionate Justice Speakers Series to include a more complete range of social justice issues and concerns.
+In 2016, we began to broaden the scope of the Compassionate Justice Speakers Series to include a more complete range of social justice issues and concerns.

 Compassionate Justice Speakers have included the individuals below.
 Click on the “listen” link to hear the audio recording.